CMSgov/dpc-static-site/src/_announcements/update-on-dpc-onboarding.md

 ## While you wait: use the DPC sandbox

-The DPC sandbox provides a realistic experience using synthetic beneficiary claims data.
+The DPC sandbox provides a realistic experience using synthetic data.

 [Request access to the sandbox](https://sandbox.dpc.cms.gov/users/sign_up)